theresiaravn/theresiaravn/README.md

 # Education
 Bachelor in Software development at ITU
-(I'm on my 5th out of 7 semesters)
+(I'm currently on my 5th out of 7 semesters)

 # Experience
 I have experience with both OO programming, which is the type of programming I have done the most throughout my education.
 I also have experience with functional programming as well as operating relational databases.
 The following list contains all program languages I have experience in, from most confident to least confident.